Snowshoeing

 -

 You are responsible for your own safety when snowshoeing at the Macpherson trails.
 You can help yourself and others by carrying a cellular phone and being able to describe your location.
 Should a situation arise where you or someone else requires assistance, contact Revelstoke Search and Rescue(SAR).
 They can be reached through the RCMP by calling 911.
 Revelstoke SAR is a volunteer group that maintains a snowmobile with a toboggan, and have members trained in first aid.
-Call ahead to the hospital, 250-837-2131, to let them know you are coming.

 To avoid this situation:

 Always snowshoe prepared.
-Bring water, extra clothing and snacks.
+Bring water, extra clothing, and snacks.

 Keep to the marked trails.